 Still, the main reason for Libraries’ underuse may just be that people aren’t as aware of its potential.
 There is a tendency among developers to use invoke workflows instead (as this is promoted in most UiPath training for reuse).
 Invoke workflows may get around the issue of debugging slightly better, but they are generally internal to projects and not as easily shifted across multiple projects.
 This reduces their ability to contribute to reuse and gain time and cost savings.

 Best Practices for Libraries

-As I discussed above, Libraries comes with a few drawbacks that, nevertheless, can be mitigated through some best practices.
+As I discussed above, Libraries come with a few drawbacks that, nevertheless, can be mitigated through some best practices.
 Firstly, communication.
 Nice, clear annotations and logging within your libraries will go a long way.
 This can help mitigate the debug issue outlined above – if a Library item in a project fails, you can go back into the Library and use the logging there to determine the issue.
-It is important as the developer of the library to use strong annotations throughout, particularly annotating arguments representing their function.
+It is important to ensure the developer of the library uses clear annotations throughout, particularly annotating arguments representing their function.
 It is also a good idea to annotate every argument going in and out, ensuring it is clear what the input and output data should be.
 All these annotations and clear appropriate logging help anyone reusing your Library to understand how to use it correctly, and see where things go wrong.

 …so they display to other developers:

 A second best practice is to create libraries per application, but to also create a library of general components.
 This will make it easier to identify existing activities based on their function eg. create a google library that may have subcategories – ‘Open Google’, ‘Google Search’, ‘Google Image Search’ etc.

 Finally, I recommend having a comprehensive skeleton Library Template that can be used for building further library models.
 This can not only save you time, but also help add a level of structure to your Library items, allowing prepopulation on items that will help organise and streamline your coding.